Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Bulk-Restricted LV Credal Ambiguity Set

 Here $\mathrm{CVaR}^{\P}_{1-\varepsilon}(f)$ denotes the conditional value at risk of $f$ at level $1-\varepsilon$ under $\P$.
 The TV distance is symmetric, and an $\varepsilon$-TV ball contains both the forward and reverse $\varepsilon$-LV balls.
-The worst-case risk of the $\varepsilon$-TV ball is closely related to \eqref{lem:LV-risk} and \eqref{lem:reverse-LV-risk}: \begin{proposition}[\citet{kuhn2025distributionally}, Proposition 6.13] where $\B_{\TV}^\varepsilon(\P):=\{Q\in\mathcal{P}(\Xi):\TV(Q,\P)\le \varepsilon\}$. \end{proposition} Fig.~\ref{fig:lv-reverse-tv-worstcase} visualises the corresponding worst-case distributions.
+The worst-case risk of the $\varepsilon$-TV ball is closely related to \eqref{lem:LV-risk} and \eqref{lem:reverse-LV-risk}: \begin{proposition}[\citet{kuhn2025distributionally}, Proposition 6.13] where $\B_{\TV}^\varepsilon(\P):=\{Q\in\mathcal{P}(\Xi):\TV(Q,\P)\le \varepsilon\}$. \end{proposition} Figure~\ref{fig:lv-reverse-tv-worstcase} visualises the corresponding worst-case distributions.
 Similar $\mathrm{CVaR}+\max$ forms arise in L\'evy--Prokhorov-type DRO and recover TV-DRO as a special case \citep{bennouna2025holistic}.
 Intuitively, the reverse LV ball corresponds to ``deleting'' up to an $\varepsilon$-fraction of low-loss mass from $\P$ (CVaR tail reweighting), while the forward LV ball corresponds to ``adding'' an $\varepsilon$-fraction of arbitrary mass on worst-case states.
 The TV ball allows both effects simultaneously, and its worst-case risk is a convex combination of the reverse-LV (CVaR) behaviour and the forward-LV (sup) behaviour.
 These neighbourhoods are typically studied in isolation.
-Given the close relationship between them, we now give an alternative proof of Prop.~\ref{lem:TV-risk} that makes this link explicit and leverages Thm.~\ref{thm:worst-case-risk} and equation \eqref{lem:reverse-LV-risk}.
+To investigate the close relationship between them, we give an alternative proof of Proposition~\ref{lem:TV-risk} to that of \citet{kuhn2025distributionally} in Appendix~\ref{proof:TV-risk-alter}.
+This proof leverages Theorem~\ref{thm:worst-case-risk}, equation \eqref{lem:reverse-LV-risk}, and the similarity decomposition for total variation~\citep[Proposition~2]{alvarez2012similarity}, allowing us to explore the intrinsic link between the three contamination neighbourhoods.

-\begin{proof}[Sketch of alternative proof of Prop.~\ref{lem:TV-risk}] For a fixed $\P$, consider a $Q\in \B_{\TV}^\varepsilon(\P)$.
-By the similarity decomposition for total variation~\citep[Prop.~2]{alvarez2012similarity}, there exist probability measures $C,R_1,R_2$ such that \(\P = (1-\varepsilon)C + \varepsilon R_1\), \(Q = (1-\varepsilon)C + \varepsilon R_2\).
-The first identity implies that $C$ is in the reverse-LV ball around $\P$, while we also have $\E_{R_2}[f]\le \sup f$, so the right hand side of Prop.~\ref{lem:TV-risk} is an upper bound on $\E_{\xi\sim Q}[f]$.
-A standard limiting argument then shows that the upper bound is tight, which completes the proof.
-Full details can be found in Appendix~\ref{proof:TV-risk-alter}. \end{proof}

 So far, we have fixed $(\Xi_0,\P_c, \varepsilon)$ and studied the tractable worst-case objective.
 We now turn to guarantees under the unknown $\P^\star$ when $\Xi_0$ and $\P_c$ are data-dependent.